dighr/audio_analysis/README.md

 # Audio Analysis
 In this project, an API is created to transcribe and analyze the sentiment values of audio files.
-The audio file can be
+The audio file can be in any format supported by pydub python library

 ### Prerequisites
 All of the following needs to be installed in your device